OXID-eSales/vat-tbe-services-documentation/betrieb.rst

             the taxable person supplying those services is established.
 Most other services supplied to a non-taxable person continue to be taxed in the Member State in which the supplier is established.

-Zeigen Sie die Information zum Kundenstandort in der Bestellung an.
+Verifizieren Sie bei Bedarf, dass :productname:`OXID eShop eVAT` den Kundenstandort ermittelt hat.

 |prerequisites|